Help your artificial grass stay fresh this Autumn.

 Into each life some rain must fall

 Suddenly the wet weather returns and everything is back to normal.
-The BBQ is put away, the back door is shut and double-locked and then the lawn begins to take on its grey and muddy hue which stays put until the first light of spring.
-That is, it does if you don’t have artificial grass installed.
+The BBQ is put away, the back door is shut and double-locked and then the lawn begins to take on its grey and muddy hue which stays put until the first light of spring… Not if you have an artificial garden, its ready for you year round.

 With artificial turf you avoid the mud and the mulch.
 You avoid the dirty boot marks and paw prints dragged through the hallway after walking the dog.
 And if you have the right drainage system installed, you can also avoid the big ugly puddles which form in the middle of your garden.